redox-os/website/content/news/this-month-251231.md

 - (test) Wildan Mubarok installed GNU Make and GNU Sed on the Redoxer image
 - (test) Wildan Mubarok used RedoxFS resizing to reduce the Redoxer disk setup time
 - (test) Wildan Mubarok created the [os-test-result](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/recipes/tests/os-test-result/recipe.toml) recipe to run the `os-test` tests on Linux using relibc (`make r.host:os-test-result` command) and Redox using Redoxer (`make r.os-test-result` command) to quickly get the results
-- (test) Wildan Mubarok implemented a [quick way](https://gitlab.redox-os.org/redox-os/redox/-/merge_requests/1775) to run each test from `os-test` on Redoxer
+- (test) Wildan Mubarok implemented a quick way to run each test from [`os-test`](https://gitlab.redox-os.org/redox-os/redox/-/merge_requests/1775) and [relibc](https://gitlab.redox-os.org/redox-os/relibc/-/merge_requests/841) on Redoxer
 - (test) Josh Williams added more POSIX signals tests

 ## Build System Improvements

+- (build) Wildan Mubarok added an option to allow installing Rust pre-compiled prefix from rustup (upstream Rust binaries) using the `PREFIX_USE_UPSTREAM_RUST_COMPILER` environment variable
-- (build) Wildan Mubarok migrated the GCC prefix bootstrap to the Cookbook recipe, simplifyng configuration and updates to new GCC versions
+- (build) Wildan Mubarok migrated the GCC prefix bootstrap to the Cookbook recipe, simplifying configuration and updates to new GCC versions
 - (build) Wildan Mubarok migrated the statically linked relibc compilation to the Cookbook recipe, avoiding conflicts and simplifyng configuration
 - (build) Wildan Mubarok updated the Podman configuration to preserve the `sccache` objects in container rebuilds
 - (build) Wildan Mubarok added tags to `sysroot` to make the recipe dependencies reliable and avoid unnecessary recipe recompilation (`make cr.recipe`) to update dependencies